🛠 Create Your Own - Contract Renewal Review Workflow

 Add Form Sections

-You may want to add sections to the form.
-For example, if you have additional users who need to provide input or upload attachments during the process, you can add a dedicated section for them to complete.
+You may want to add further sections to the form.
+For example, if users need to provide additional input or upload attachments during the process, you can add a dedicated section for them to complete.

 Amend Section Visibility